-- Weight-wise, the DuroMax XP5500HX has only 128 lbs, which renders it one of the lighter generators which produce 4000 to 5000 rated watts.
-If weight matters to you, one of the champions in this power range is the Pulsar PG5250 with only 99.5 pounds.
+- In terms of its dry weight, the DuroMax XP5500HX stands at only 128 lbs, meaning that is one of the lighter devices of the 4000-5000 rated wattage category If you are concerned by weight, one of the champions in the above mentioned power range is the Pulsar PG5250, with a dry weight of just 99.5 pounds.

 As you can see from this interactive chart, when compared to other 4000-5000W generators, the DuroMax XP5500HX is on the average side of the price range.

 Therefore, this generator nicely fits in the expected budget for this kind of product.

 - No remote start